vuralevren/altogic-auth-react/README.md

 ### Auth Redirect Page
 We use this page for verify the user's email address and **Login With Magic Link Authentication.**

+We will use Altogic's altogic.auth.getAuthGrant() function to log in with handled token from url.

 Replacing pages/auth-redirect.js with the following code:
 ```javascript